-Even though a few wrinkles were now visible on Kate’s face now, it was the very same face I kept imprinted in my mind for years.
+Even though a few wrinkles were now visible on Kate’s face, hers was the face I had kept imprinted in my mind for years.
 She was a stunning girl with piercing blue eyes and sun bleached blond hair.
-A natural beauty that never needed any makeup.
-While during summertime her face was covered with freckles, one spot just below her left eye remained visible throughout the year.
+A natural beauty that never needed makeup.
+In summertime her face was covered with freckles that faded in the winter, yet one spot just below her left eye remained visible throughout the year.
 It was hard for me to take my eyes off of it.

-Kate met with Carmen, whom she knew from church, at La Vida every Sunday afternoon.
+At La Vida Cafe, Kate met with Carmen, whom she knew from church, every Sunday afternoon.
 She would order a cappuccino and the two of them would catch up on the events from the week.
 Carmen said something about her co-worker and Kate burst out laughing.
-A few people at the cafe turned to look at her, but Kate was not someone to mute herself just because someone did not like her style.
+A few people at the cafe turned at the noise, but Kate was not someone to mute herself just because someone did not like her style.
 Nope, she was definitely not the type.
-She flicked her hair and shared some of her ideas of what she would do in Carmen’s situation.
+She flicked her hair and shared some of her ideas about Carmen’s situation.
 Carmen giggled.

 It was a gorgeous Spring day.
 The sky was blue, the temperatures were climbing up, the birds were singing, and the flowers were blooming.
 Kate arrived at the park with a group of kids about five or six years old.
 She was a kindergarten teacher at Blessed Sacrament Preschool and Kindergarten.
-From the wagon that she and another teacher brought to the park, Kate pulled out a couple of different balls and handed them to some of the kids.
+From the wagon that she and another teacher brought to the park, Kate pulled out a couple of different balls and handed them out.
 She spread a blanket on the ground and sat down.

-Not even a minute passed by before Kate stood up.
+Not even a minute passed by before Kate stood back up.
 She just could not sit still.
-She ran around the park kicking balls and joining in on a game of ‘Tag.”
+She joined the kids running around the park kicking balls and playing ‘Tag.”
 A smile never left her face.
 I wondered how she could have so much energy.
-The kids seemed to love her, giggling whenever she ‘Tagged’ them, made a face, or said something silly.
+The kids seemed to love her, giggling whenever she ‘tagged’ them, made a face, or said something silly.
 What a vivacious woman.
 So full of life.

 From the corner of my eye, having briefly looked up from my phone, I saw her enter the cereal aisle.
 Today was the day for which I have been waiting for a very long time.
 It was time to make myself known to Kate.
 Pretending not to notice her, I walked in her direction and bumped into her, making her drop the shopping basket to the ground.
 A look of fear sparked in her eyes, but I was not sure whether it was because a stranger bumped into her unexpectedly or because it was me who did it.